adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

 Page actions do not display any of the typical this-is-a-clickable-thing traits.
 For the most part, page actions:

 * are not raised or underlined, like a standard button or a link, so most people won't hover over them, but even if the user does hover, page actions...
-* do not change at all when hovered over -- no outline, no colour change, no raise-up, no clicky mouse cursor.
+* do not change at all when hovered over -- no outline, no colour change, no raise-up, no clicky-hand mouse cursor.

 Some page actions have a verb-based tooltip if you hover long enough. *Some*. *If*. *Long enough*.